Enalean/tuleap-function-examples/README.md

 Functions can be write in any languages supporting WASI Preview 1 (https://github.com/WebAssembly/WASI).

 Check the Tuleap documentation for more information on how to use these Functions along with Tuleap.

+Your are welcome to contribute to this repository by adding your own examples.